Free Meals & Great Plates Delivered

 What is contactless delivery?

 In a contactless delivery, the driver will not directly hand the food to you.
-Instead, the food is placed in a safe location outside your door and you will receive a call or text to let you know the food has been delivered.
+Your meal will be placed outside your door or in a secure location inside your apartment complex and you will receive a text message to let you know it has been delivered.
+Drivers have been instructed not to interact directly with customers so please do not ask them for a direct delivery.

 Can I change the restaurant delivering my meal?

-No. Meal deliveries are based on a number of factors, including dietary needs and the geographic location for your delivery.
+No. Meal deliveries are based on a number of factors, including dietary needs and the location of restaurants and recipients.

 Is there contact information for GPD with the State of California?